approov/quickstart-android-java-retrofit/README.md

 This obtains a retrofit instance includes an `OkHttp` interceptor that protects channel integrity (with either pinning or managed trust roots).
 The interceptor may also add `Approov-Token` or substitute app secret values, depending upon your integration choices.
 You should thus use this client for all API calls you may wish to protect.

 Approov errors will generate an `ApproovException`, which is a type of `IOException`.
-This may be further specialized into an `ApproovNetworkException`, indicating an issue with networking that should provide an option for a user initiated retry (which must make the new request with a call to the `getRetrofit` to get the latest client).
+This may be further specialized into an `ApproovNetworkException`, indicating an issue with networking that should provide an option for a user initiated retry.

 ## CUSTOM OKHTTP BUILDER
 By default, the Retrofit instance gets a default client constructed with `new OkHttpClient()`.
 However, your existing code may use a customized `OkHttpClient` with, for instance, different timeouts or other interceptors.
 For example, if you have existing code: